-Liver transplant surgery is also a common practice in individuals with chronic HCV infection who have developed liver cirrhosis, but rate of recurrence of HCV infection is still very high around 80-90% post-surgery.
+Liver transplant surgery is also a common practice in individuals with chronic HCV infection who have developed liver cirrhosis, but the rate of recurrence of HCV infection is still very high around 80-90% post-surgery.
 Treatment with ribavirin and pegylated interferon after liver transplant surgery decreases the chances of recurrence of HCV infection to 70%.

 An estimated 3% population of the world is infected with HCV and the virus infects about 3-4 million new people every year; out of which, around 350,000 people die every year from hepatitis C and it is related diseases.

-More emphasis is put on prevention strategies to control the spread of disease including educating the population about HCV, use of disposable needles and syringes, prevention of intravenous drug use, screening of blood donors for HCV, as well as HCV screening before blood transfusions etc.
+More emphasis is put on prevention strategies to control the spread of disease including educating the population about HCV, use of disposable needles and syringes, prevention of intravenous drug use, screening of blood donors for HCV, as well as HCV screening before blood transfusions, etc.

 Scientists are putting a lot of effort into developing vaccines for HCV, and some have shown very encouraging results, but these are still on the experimental level, and no standard HCV vaccine is available as of now.